Twenty-One Important Hints on Sadhana

-- There are economic and material needs as well as vital longings of the human nature which have to be paid their due, at the proper time and in the proper proportions, not with the intention of acquiring comfort and satisfaction to one’s self, but with a view to the sublimation of all personal desires or urges, whether physical, vital or psychological.
+- There are economic and material needs as well as vital longings of the human nature which have to be paid their due at the proper time and in proper proportions, not with the intention of acquiring comfort and satisfaction for one’s self, but with a view to the sublimation of all personal desires or urges, whether physical, vital or psychological.
 An utter ignorance of this fact may prove to be a sort of hindrance to one’s further practice on the path of sadhana.

-- It is, of course, necessary that one should live a life of reasonable seclusion under the guidance of a master until such time when one can stand on one’s own legs and think independently, without help from anyone.
+- It is, of course, necessary that one should live a life of reasonable seclusion under the guidance of a Master until such time when one can stand on one’s own legs and think independently, without help from anyone.

 - But, one should, now and then, test one’s ability to counteract one’s reactions to the atmosphere even when one is in the midst of intractable and irreconcilable surroundings.
 Seclusion should not mean a kind of self-hypnotism or hibernation and an incapacity to face the atmosphere around.

-- It should also not mean that one should be incapable of living in seclusion alone to oneself, when the occasion for it comes.
-In short, the ideal should be achievement of an equanimous attitude to circumstances, whether one is alone to oneself or one is in the midst of an irreconcilable social atmosphere.
+- It should also not mean that one should be incapable of living in seclusion, alone to oneself, when the occasion for it comes.
+In short, the ideal should be the achievement of an equanimous attitude to circumstances, whether one is alone to oneself or one is in the midst of an irreconcilable social atmosphere.

 - While in seclusion, the mind should not be allowed to go back to the circumstances of one’s family life, official career or to problems which are likely to disturb the concentration of the mind on God, because the pressure of these earlier experiences may sometimes prove itself to be greater in intensity than one’s love of God.